barbazul/1kfa/mod_guide_player.md

    the "rabbit"
  * Best 3 of 5 rounds
  * Rabbit flips solo
-   * Add the rabbit's Str + Dex, then subtract their encumberance penalty (the count of all their Item and Pack cards)
+   * Add the rabbit's Str + Dex, then subtract their encumbrance penalty (the count of all their Item and Pack cards)
    * Find their flip rank on the table below
  * For the rounds 2 through 5, the rabbit flips, but can be helped by any of